 Identifies a team lead to address day-to-day matters and to lead and coordinate all inspection activities at the facility.

-Concurs on the ROP transition plan.
+Concurs on the ROP Transition Plan.

 05.08 Director, Division of Radiological Safety and Security (DRSS), applicable region

 Determine the resources, skills and disciplines needed to support restart inspections.